82nd Biennial Convention – June 21-24, 2018

 For questions about the specific allowance amount for your chapter’s voting delegate, or help with pairing of other delegates to share a room, please contact Renée Crist Lefter at email@example.com or 513-523-6345, ext.
 242.

-Call toll-free 888-233-1234 to make your room reservation at the Grand Hyatt San Antonio.
-You must identify yourself as participating in the Phi Delta Theta Convention to receive the convention room rate!
+Call 888-233-1234 or visit this link to make your room reservation at the Grand Hyatt San Antonio.

 All attendees, including delegates, are responsible for making their own room reservations at the Grand Hyatt San Antonio.
 Phi Delta Theta Headquarters will not make your room reservation for you, even though you have registered with us for the convention.